hpi-swa-teaching/StatBench/packages/StatBench-UI.package/SBTableDisplay.class/README.md

-Renders a SBTable with statistics information
+Renders a SBTable with statistical information